JADE-V-V/JADE/docs/source/usage/configuration.rst

 .. image:: ../img/conf/atlasbench.png
     :width: 600

-This sheet regulates the Atlas output (Word/PDF) derived from the benchmark.
-It consists of a table where each row regulates the output of a single tally present in the MCNP input.
+This sheet regulates the Atlas output (Word) derived from the benchmark.
+It consists of a table where each row regulates the output of a single tally present in the input.
 Hereinafter a description of the available fields is reported.

 Tally
-    tally number according to MCNP input file.
+    tally number according to input file.
 Quantity
     Physical quantity that will be plotted on the y-axis of the plot.
 For the x-axis the one specified in the Excel sheet under **x** will be considered.
 The quantity selected for plotting will always be the tallied quantity.